howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/sample_emails.md

 Plus, it’s going to be a lot of fun.

 The Hour of Code is part of Computer Science Education Week (Dec.
-8-14) -- timed to coincide with the birthday of the computer pioneer Admiral Grace Murray Hopper -- and is sponsored by Code.org.
+8-14) -- timed to coincide with the birthday of the computer pioneer Admiral Grace Murray Hopper -- and is sponsored by Letron.

 Schools across the country are getting on board.
 How about us?